Sigma 150mm f/2.8 APO Macro EX DG HSM lens

-When used on a digital crop body with a field of view compensation factor of 1.6x, such as the Canon EOS 450D, it provides a narrower field of view, equivalent to a 240mm lens mounted on a 35mm frame body.
-With a 1.5x body such as the Nikon D300 It provides a less narrow field of view, equivalent to a 225mm lens mounted on a 35mm frame body.
-With a 1.3x body such as the Canon EOS-1D Mark III It provides an even less narrow field of view, equivalent to a 195mm lens mounted on a 35mm frame body.

 Technical information

 The Sigma 150mm f/2.8 APO Macro EX DG HSM is a consumer-level macro lens.
 It is constructed with a plastic body and a metal mount.
 This lens features a distance window with magnification scale.
 A nine-blade, maximum aperture of f/2.8 gives this lens the ability to create very shallow depth of field effects.
-The optical construction of this lens contains 16 lens elements, including two SLD (Special Low Dispersion) elements.
+The optical construction of this lens is made up of 16 lens elements, including two SLD (Special Low Dispersion) elements.
 This lens uses an inner focusing system, powered by a ring type HSM motor.
 Auto focus speed of this lens is slow in absolute terms, being a macro lens it is not as fast as most ring HSM lenses.
-However, it remains very decent for a macro lens.
 The front of the lens does not rotate nor extend when focusing.
 This lens is compatible with Sigma teleconverter lenses.